SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 after appending the new measurement but before updating ``max``, the temperature logger is in a temporary inconsistent state.
-Preventing multiple tasks from interacting with the same instance simultaneously prevents problems like the following:
+Preventing multiple tasks from interacting with the same instance simultaneously prevents problems like the following sequence of events:

 #.
 Your code calls the ``update(with:)`` method.
    It updates the ``measurements`` array first.